 Hong Kong ‘worried’ over short-term impact of US-China trade war

-In a speech to a large group of Irish business leaders who are visiting the region as part of the EY Entrepreneur of the Year Awards CEO retreat, Ms Lam said: “2018 was supposed to be a very good year for Hong Kong.
+In a speech to a large group of visiting Irish business leaders as part of the EY Entrepreneur of the Year Awards chief executive retreat, Ms Lam said that “2018 was supposed to be a very good year for Hong Kong.
 We made 3.8 per cent GDP growth in 2017 and the first quarter of 2018 we made 4.7 per cent growth.

 She said the 25 per cent tariffs applied by the US on a wide range of goods had made it difficult for many local companies to make a profit and it had also affected business confidence.